 People at higher risk of severe illness from COVID-19 (e.g. those with underlying medical conditions, especially if not well-controlled, and seniors) are encouraged to take additional precautions when leaving home.

-Waka Ama activity in Level 3 is as follows:
+Waka Ama activity in ALL Level 3 areas is as follows:

 - Must be kept alone or in your bubble only

 - No congregating in any groups that are outside your bubble